-Generally, the following qualification rules also apply to a SIMPLE 401(k) retirement plan.
-A SIMPLE 401(k) plan is, however, not subject to the top-heavy plan rules and nondiscrimination rules if the plan satisfies the provisions discussed in chapter 3 under SIMPLE 401(k) Plan.
+Generally, the following qualification rules also ap-TIP ply to a SIMPLE 401(k) retirement plan.
+A SIM-PLE 401(k) plan is, however, not subject to the top-heavy plan rules and nondiscrimination rules if the plan satisfies the provisions discussed in chapter 3 under SIMPLE 401(k) Plan.